ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads

 ORDER BY must occur with the same name in all relevant

-statements.
-The names must be specified directly and cannot be specified with the column selector~
+SELECTstatements.
+The names must be specified directly and cannot be specified with the column selector~after a column name.

 -